karanpro06/VLSI-LAB-EXP-2/README.md

 **RESULT:**

-Hence ENCODER, DECODER, MULTIPLEXER, DEMULTIPLEXER, MAGNITUDE COMPARATOR are simulated and synthesised using Xilinx ISE.
+Hence ENCODER, DECODER, MULTIPLEXER, DEMULTIPLEXER, MAGNITUDE COMPARATOR are simulated and synthesised using Vivado 2023.2.